OTC Frequently Asked Questions

 7. What if I buy OTC hearing aids, and it turns out they don’t work for me?

 Lucid Hearing will offer tele-specialist support (800.785.6052) to help customers with any issues they may encounter with their OTC hearing aids.
-However, if you purchase OTC hearing aids through any of our hearing centers in Sam’s Club and need to make a return, you can do so within 90 days and receive a refund.
+However, if you purchase OTC or prescription hearing aids through any of our hearing centers in Sam’s Club or on our website, and need to make a return, you can do so within 60 days and receive a refund.
 Or you can upgrade to a prescription pair of customized hearing aids.
 If purchased through other retailers, Lucid Hearing Aids are risk free with a 1-year warranty and a 60-day manufacturer return period.
 Individual retailer return periods may vary.